 * Between 9:18 a.m to 10:05 a.m her Fitbit recorded a distance of 1217 feet.
 (While she was at home according to Richard)

 According to the detectives, to the total distance of the Fitbit shouldn’t have been more than 125feet if Richard’s story was true.
 Furthermore, the detectives investigating the incident couldn’t find any signs of forced entry, and nothing was stolen from the house.
 Also, the K-9’s used to investigate the matter picked up a few things attributed to Richard.

 Another thing pointing towards the guilt of Richard was his claim on Connie’s insurance policy of $475,000.
 Not only this, but he was also involved in an affair with another lady, and the couple was about to have a baby.

-Mr. Richard is now facing the charge of murder, evidence tampering and providing a false statement.
+Mr. Richard is now facing the charge of murder, evidence tampering, and providing a false statement.
 He had an appearance in the court on April 27th, and the decision of his hearing is yet to be finalized.

-Despite so many evidence against Mr. Richard, his lawyer is claiming the innocence of his client.
+Despite so much evidence against Mr. Richard, his lawyer is claiming the innocence of his client.
 Hubert Santos said [PDF] in the court “My client is innocent of these charges, and he looks forward to being vindicated after a trial.”